3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 There are ten species of Brucella and while Brucella canis is of most concern for dogs; dogs can certainly become infected with Brucella abortus (from cattle), Brucella melitensis (from goats) and Brucella suis (from pigs) if they are allowed to drink contaminated milk or eat leftover birth membranes, contaminated meat, or aborted young.
 Other Brucella species are Brucella ovis, which affects only rams, Brucella neotomae, which affects desert mice, Brucella microti which affects rodents and voles, Brucella ceti and Brucella pinnipedialis, which affect marine mammals, and Brucella inopinata, which has only been found once in a human breast implant infection.
 Luckily for humans, Brucella canis causes much less serious disease in humans than do the livestock Brucellae but the health department still considers any Brucella infection reportable.

 WHAT HAPPENS AFTER INFECTION?
 The organism requires 3 weeks on the average to become evident in the bloodstream.
 After that it localizes in the reproductive or urinary tract and either continuously or periodically seeds the bloodstream from there.
 Lymph nodes can enlarge and possibly the spleen or liver can become inflamed but generally the infected adult dog does not seem sick in the short term.
 Chronic disease from long term immune stimulation can result.
-Diseases produced by this kind of long term inflammation can include::
+Diseases produced by this kind of long term inflammation can include:

 Most of the time, the only sign is aborted pregnancy between the 45th and 59th day of pregnancy (relatively late in the pregnancy).
 Classically, the aborted pups appear to have died at least several days prior to abortion as they do not look freshly dead.
 Abortion does not always appear in this most common form, though.
 Sometimes, the pregnancy is lost so early in its course that the problem is mistaken for infertility.
 Sometimes puppies are still born.
 Sometimes they are born live and infected.